Harry Lloyd Verney

 Sir Harry Lloyd Verney GCVO (23 January 1872 – 28 February 1950) was a British courtier who served in successive Royal Households of the United Kingdom.

 Early life

-Verney was the second, but eldest surviving, son and heir of Col. George Hope Lloyd (who assumed the additional surname of Lloyd in 1888) of The Cedars, Esher and Harriet Julia Morforwyn Hinde.
+Verney was the second, but eldest surviving, son and heir of Col. George Hope Verney (who assumed the additional surname of Lloyd in 1888) of The Cedars, Esher and Harriet Julia Morforwyn Hinde.
 His father wrote the booklet Four-Handed Chess which was published in 1881.

 His father was the third son of Maj.
 Rt.-Hon.
 Sir Harry Verney, 2nd Baronet (who married twice, first to Eliza Hope, daughter of Adm.
 Sir George Johnstone Hope, and secondly Frances Parthenope Nightingale, daughter of William Edward Nightingale and sister of Florence Nightingale).
 Among his extended family were uncles Sir Edmund Hope Verney, 3rd Baronet, Frederick William Verney, a diplomat and politician who was the father of his first cousin, Sir Ralph Verney, 1st Baronet.
 His maternal grandfather was Maj.-Gen. Charles Thomas Edward Hinde.

 He was educated at Eton College.